My Mother's Cooking: Baked Ham and Scalloped Potatoes

 - With a sharp knife, score the fat on the ham diagonally at one-inch intervals.
 Then repeat the process in the opposite direction, forming one-inch squares.
 If there isn’t very much fat, you can skip this step.

 - Place a clove in each of the squares.

 - Pour one of the bottles of beer in the bottom of the roasting pan and the other in the chef.

 - Mix the mustard and the brown sugar together in a small bowl to form a thick paste and hold in reserve until the ham has cooked for about an hour.

 Bake the ham covered in a 300ºF oven for one hour and then spread the brown sugar/mustard paste over the fat side of the ham.

 - Continue baking for another hour until the ham is fully cooked and the glaze has caramelized.

 - If the liquid in the roaster has evaporated, you can add more beer to the pan and to the chef.

 - Remove the ham from the oven and let the pan rest covered on top of the stove for about 30 minutes before carving.

-- 1 Large Potatoes, peeled, quartered and cut into ¼-inch thick slices
+- 1 large potato, peeled, quartered, and cut into ¼-inch thick slices

 - Season with half of the salt and pepper and sprinkle with half of the flour.
 Distribute half of the butter slices evenly across the surface.

-- Remove from the oven and allow it to rest for fifteen minutes before serving.
+- Remove from the oven and allow it to rest for 15 minutes before serving.